AmitBhardwaj26/DSA/Leetcode/january/918. Maximum Sum Circular Subarray/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].
+Given a circular integer array nums of length n, return the maximum possible sum of a non-empty subarray of nums.

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.
+A circular array means the end of the array connects to the beginning of the array.
+Formally, the next element of nums[i] is nums[(i + 1) % n] and the previous element of nums[i] is nums[(i - 1 + n) % n].

-Return an integer array answer where answer[i] is the answer to the ith query.
+A subarray may only include each element of the fixed buffer nums at most once.
+Formally, for a subarray nums[i], nums[i + 1], ..., nums[j], there does not exist i <= k1, k2 <= j with k1 % n == k2 % n.

 </p>